andelf/longan-nano-playground-rs/README.md

 ## Steps for Bad Apple

+- Prepare an SD card, format it to FAT32(FAT16)
+  - I use an outdated SD card, 4GB, Class4
 - Download a Bad Apple video
+  - `youtube-dl` might help
 - Convert video file to image sequences (scale to LCD screen resolution)
+  - Use `ffmpeg`
-- Convert images to a `Rgb565` ImageRaw file
+- Convert images to a `Rgb565` ImageRaw file, save it to the root directory of SD card
+  - I wrote a small python script using PIL(Pillow)
+  - WARN: must use a DOS style 8.3 filename
+- Upload `bad_apple.rs` firmware to the board
+- enjoy!

 ```sh
 # Download video